Gigaspaces/xap-docs/site/content/xap121/web-jetty-processing-unit-container.markdown

 # Load Balancing

-In this section, we will show how the plain mode can be configured with Apache and `mod_proxy` load balancer (more information here [http://docs.codehaus.org/display/JETTY/Configuring+mod_proxy](http://docs.codehaus.org/display/JETTY/Configuring+mod_proxy)).
+In this section, we will show how the plain mode can be configured with Apache and `mod_proxy` load balancer (more information here {{%exurl "Jetty" "http://docs.codehaus.org/display/JETTY/Configuring+mod_proxy"%}}).
 The plain deployment mode will be used in the example.
 First, after installing Apache 2.2, the `mod_proxy`, `mod_proxy_balancer`, and `mod_proxy_http` (at least) modules need to be enabled.

 The second step (as per the link to jetty documentation) is to set the workerName property of the session id manager.
 The jetty integration automatically sets the workerName (if it is not set explicitly) to be the clusterInfo name and the clusterInfo running number.
 In case one wishes to override it, it can be done by configuring the `jetty-web.xml`.
 The following is how the `jetty-web.xml` workerName gets set automatically (if it was configured explicitly):